Ole Miss vs. Arkansas NCAA Football Odds, Plays and Insights | October 9, 2021

 Ole Miss vs. Arkansas College Football Odds, Plays and Insights

 The No. 17 Ole Miss Rebels (3-1, 0-0 SEC) are 5.5-point favorites at home at Vaught-Hemingway Stadium against the No. 13 Arkansas Razorbacks (4-1, 0-0 SEC) on Saturday, October 9, 2021.
-Both squads feature high-powered running games, with the Rebels 10th in rushing yards per game, and the Razorbacks 18th.
-The contest has an over/under of 66.5 points.
+Both teams have high-powered running games, with the Rebels 10th in rushing yards per game, and the Razorbacks 18th.
+The point total is 66.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.